Camins de pedra seca (CPS)

 Pacers are not allowed to set the pace in the race.

-Assistance is only allowed at the checkpoint:
+Assistance is only permitted at the following checkpoints:

-- ALARÓ
+- Aid station: ALARÓ

 Assistance provided by a team of professionals, or any doctor or paramedic, is strictly forbidden.